NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 Once you have picked your LEDs, document your LED design using text in the `Info` layer in your schematic.
 For each type of LED, you should note its forward voltage, the resistance of the current limiting resistor, and the current you expect to flow through the LED.

 Feel free to get creative with the LEDs!
-Smilely faces.
+Smiley faces.
 Simulated space ship engines.
-Aircaft "running lights".
+Aircraft "running lights".
 Dance party.
 Ground effects.

 Put the LEDs devices/footprints you create in a new cloud library called `LEDs`.
-Reuse the LED symbol from `quadparts_prebulit` or your `custom` libraries.
+Reuse the LED symbol from `quadparts_prebuilt` or your `custom` libraries.

 The footprints/devices you build need to meet all the standards described in `Building Parts in Fusion360 Lab`.